Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.3.md

 If your Shasta system is using CDU switches you will need to update the configuration going to the CMMs.

-- This requires updated CMM firmware. (version 1.4.20)
+- This requires updated CMM firmware. (version 1.4.20) `See v1.4 Admin Guide for details on updating CMM firmware`
 - A static LAG will be configured on the CDU switches.
 - The CDU switches have two cables (10Gb RJ45) connecting to each CMM.
 - This configuration offers increased throughput and redundancy.
 - The CEC will not need to be programmed in order to support the LAG configuration as it was required in previous versions.
 The updated firmware takes care of this.